-LG ADDS FRESH TWIST TO THE LAUNDRY EXPERIENCE IN THE UAE WITH AI-POWERED, ENERGY-EFFICIENT SOLUTIONS
+LG Adds Fresh Twist To The Laundry Experience In The UAE With AI-Powered, Energy-Efficient Solutions

 More intricate still, LG's new washers feature the Microplastic Care Cycle, a pioneering innovation that significantly reduces up to 60 percent of microplastics released from synthetic fibers during washing, contributing to a healthier environment.

-For drying, new LG models achieve industry-leading Energy Class A efficiency, thanks to the AI Dual Inve™ter™ technology, with the ™I Dry™ feature intelligently sensing the weight, fabric type, and humidity of the load, precisely adjusting the drying speed to protect fabrics and conserve energy.
+For drying, new LG models achieve industry-leading Energy Class A efficiency, thanks to the AI Dual InverterTM technology, with the AI DryTM feature intelligently sensing the weight, fabric type, and humidity of the load, precisely adjusting the drying speed to protect fabrics and conserve energy.

 LG's expanded portfolio of heat pump laundry solutions, available in stylish designs and multiple colors, seamlessly integrates into modern interiors, offering intuitive displays, streamlined controls, and automatic cycle optimization to simplify everyday laundry tasks.